Statistics from Altmetric.com

 Six academic medical centres in the USA; recruitment April 2004–October 2006.

 Citalopram (10 mg/5 ml, in liquid form) or placebo for 12 weeks.
 All participants started with 2.5 mg/day citalopram which was increased daily, biweekly or weekly depending on weight, to a possible maximum dose of 20 mg/day.
-These doses were continued until the CGI improvement (CGI-I) scale was rated as improved or …
+These doses were continued until the CGI improvement (CGI-I) scale was rated as improved or above, but reduced if a dose limiting adverse effect was …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.